White House says Trump position unchanged as Syria withdrawal plans slow

 At the time, the White House declined to offer a timeline for withdrawal.
 However, one U.S. official said then that Washington aimed to withdraw troops within 60 to 100 days and a second official said they could leave even sooner.

-Additional reporting by Lisa Lambert and Mary Milliken; Writing by Nick Zieminski and Frances Kerry; Editing by Franklin Paul and James Dalgleish
+Additional reporting by Lisa Lambert and Mary Milliken; Writing by Nick Zieminski and Frances Kerry; Editing by Franklin Paul, James Dalgleish and Dan Grebler